 But Ross wasn't willing to keep Jeff Ireland in the GM post, and now Ross is finding out what happens when you try to find a new one: Not a shocker, but they like to pick their own coaches, and they like to have final say on draft picks and the 53-man roster.

 That's what happened when the Dolphins talked to Lake Dawson, Ray Farmer and Nick Caserio, all of whom wanted a fresh-start head coach, something Ross didn't want.
 Their answers to Ross, paraphrased: Thanks, but no thanks on the job.

 And, also, there's Ross himself.
 League observers the past several years comment on his lack of knowledge of how the NFL works and is surprised when money can't buy him credibility.
 Consider this report of the interview of Farmer, whom the Dolphins reportedly said was someone they badly wanted to hire.

 Apparently #Dolphins owner Stephen Ross kept calling GM candidate Ray Farmer "Roy" during interview.
 And they wonder why they're a joke

 — Anthony DiMoro (@AnthonyDiMoro) January 24, 2014

-Clouding the entire situation is the unknown role of vice president of football administration Dawn Aponte — how much power does she wield, even if everyone effectively reports to the owner?
+Clouding the entire situation is the unknown role and height on the totem pole of vice president of football administration Dawn Aponte — how much power does she wield, even if everyone effectively reports to the owner?